changhz/awareness-dataset/README.md

 # Disclaimer

-This is an experimental project for studying the likelyhood whether a LLM can obtain a certain degree of self-awareness through a tailor-made dataset.
+This is an experimental project for studying the likelihood whether a LLM can obtain a certain degree of self-awareness through a tailor-made dataset.

-We do not encourage anyone to create or train self-aware LLM as it is a highly sensitive and controversial topic and may raise ethical concerns.
+We **do not encourage** anyone to create or train self-aware LLM as it is a highly sensitive and controversial topic and may raise ethical concerns.

 # Key Terms Associated to Self-awareness
 `TODO`